 Iowa native, and promising young baritone, Ben Schaefer, returns to the Glimmerglass Festival in the summer of 2019 where he performs the roles of Figaro in John Corgliano's The Ghosts of Versailles and Prince Yeletsky in Tchaikovsky's The Queen of Spades.
-He then begins the 2019/2020 season singing Count Almaviva in Le Nozze di Figaro at the Kimmel Center for the Performing Arts in a concert of Mozart operas conducted by maestro Yannick Nézet-Séguin.
+He then begins the 2019/2020 season singing Count Almaviva in Le Nozze di Figaro at the Kimmel Center for the Performing Arts in a concert of Mozart operas with the Curtis Symphony Orchestra conducted by maestro Yannick Nézet-Séguin.
 He then sings his first performances of Figaro in Il barbiere di Siviglia at the Curtis Institute of Music before making his house debut at the Royal Opera of Versailles and singing Sid in the Curtis Institute's production of Albert Herring.

 In the 2018/2019 season, Ben joined the Glimmerglass Festival where he performed the role of Fiorello and covered the title role in Francesca Zambello's new production of Il barbiere di Siviglia as well as Lieutenant Audebert in Kevin Puts and Mark Campbell’s Pulitzer Prize-winning opera, Silent Night.
 As a member of Palm Beach Opera's Benenson Young Artist Program he performed the roles of Eisenstein in Die Fledermaus and Barone Douphol in La traviata, and covered both title role and Masetto in Don Giovanni.
 Mr. Schaefer has also performed as a part of the Aspen Summer Music Festival as a member of their Opera Center and Des Moines Metro Opera's Apprentice Artist Program, where he covered the role of Young Galileo in Philip Glass's Galileo Galilei.